Mick Tucker: Legacy

 Adding to bassist Steve Priest's high appreciation, guitarist Andy Scott said "Mick Tucker was the best drummer around in the '70s.
 I played in the same band as him and was proud to do so.
 I feel extreme sadness therefore that he has now left us and my heart goes out to Janet and Aiston with their sad loss."

 Cheap Trick drummer Bun E. Carlos remembered that Sweet opened for Cheap Trick in 1979.
 "On most nights we went side stage and watched them.
 They were rockin' live, and Mick was fun to watch.
 His style reminded me of an early Keith Moon.
 Mick was one of the few double bass drummers that didn't let the second bass drum get in the way of a swinging tune like 'Ballroom Blitz.'
 He had a great feel on double bass drum, played them effortlessly...
 And those guys knew how to have fun," Carlos said.
 "We'd call them back on stage during our encores and jam on 'Let It Rock'.
 Mick would play my kit with the 26" bass drum and just rock out with us.
 I'd hop up on the riser with him, playing guitar and watching him play.
 We had some great times together."

 Other drummers who were influenced by Tucker fans are Jack Irons (Red Hot Chili Peppers, Pearl Jam, Wallflowers), Snowy Shaw (King Diamond, Dream Evil, Mercyful Fate), and Jason Hartless (Ted Nugent).

 Irons stated of Tucker, "Mick was a great drummer...
 He had that fluid, '60s/'70s rock 'n' roll freedom.
 His drumming was super-tight and musical, technical, and rocking."

 Shaw said of Tucker, "Mick's tastefulness, precision, and strong signature put him at the very top of the list of drumming heroes I had when I was trying to master the profession," he says.
 "Technically, he was right up there with Ian Paice and John Bonham.
 Like a kid in a candy store, I devoured his selection of trademark tricks and licks, which he delivered so musically, and with conviction and grace like no one else.
-It may have been Peter Criss who first got me into drums, but it was Mick Tucker whose drumming most influenced me and who taught me how to play music."